This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

 The first known 1982-D Small Date copper penny sold for $18,800 at a Stack’s Bowers auction on August 3, 2017 — no joke.
 A second one was discovered a short while later and sold for $10,800 in an April 25, 2019, Heritage Auctions sale.

 The coin has light wear and was found in circulation.
-In other words, this rare and valuable 1982 penny looks just like any other ordinary 1982-D Small Date penny you might find in pocket change.
+In other words, this rare and valuable 1982 penny looks just like any other ordinary 1982-D Small Date penny you might find in your spare change.

 Can you imagine… a penny worth nearly $19,000 just floating around in circulation?

 Of course, you’ve got to know what you’re looking for — because to the unaided eye, this rare penny might not look or feel any different than the highly common zinc 1982-D Small Date pennies.